Tory Christman: Public criticism

 Shortly after leaving the organization, Christman began protesting in Florida against Scientology with members of the LMT.
 She picketed with signs outside of the organization's Fort Harrison Hotel in Clearwater.
 Scientology representatives in Clearwater complained to police in November 2000 about the picketing, and Christman and Minton were fined US$100.
 On February 21, 2001, Judge Thomas E. Penick dismissed other charges in the case, and criticized Scientology for its treatment of critics, commenting, "I'm missing the point here.
 I hope someone will let us know when the great invasion is coming."
 This experience was a defining period for Christman, as she was concerned that her former church would attempt to characterize her as a criminal.
 She maintained that the actions by representatives of Scientology against her were examples of the policy, "fair game"; a form of retribution for criticizing the organization.

 In 2008, Christman was engaged in traveling around the world lecturing about Scientology and gave media interviews about the subject.
 In his 2008 book Tom Cruise: An Unauthorized Biography, author Andrew Morton thanked Christman in the acknowledgements section for advising him with regard to the jargon and complicated history of Scientology.
 In February 2008, Christman appeared on the National Public Radio program Morning Edition in a piece about the protest movement against Scientology called Project Chanology started by the Internet-based group Anonymous; she said she objected to any illegal methods used, but appreciated new activists taking part in criticizing Scientology.
 Along with Scientology critic Mark Bunker, she took part in the international protests against the organization in 2008 as part of Project Chanology.

 Christman maintains an account on YouTube with the identification "ToryMagoo44", where she posts topically about Scientology.
-Her YouTube account was briefly shut down in April 2008 around the time period that the same thing happened to Mark Bunker; soon afterwards an unidentified individual posted to alt.religion.scientology and boasted of "silencing" Christman.
+In April 2008, Christman’s YouTube account was briefly suspended, coinciding with a suspension of Bunker’s channel.
+Shortly thereafter, an anonymous user on the newsgroup alt.religion.scientology claimed responsibility for "silencing" her.
 Christman resided in Los Angeles in 2009.
 The Sunday Times characterized Christman in a 2009 article as "a fierce critic of the church".